 In this blog, we will learn how MongoDB and Hadoop operate differently on a massive amount of data using its particular components.

-In brief, MongoDB is a very famous NoSQL database and keeps information in the JSON setup whereas Hadoop is the famous Big data tool that is constructed to size up from one server to thousands of machines or systems, each system is allowing local calculation and storage.
+In brief, MongoDB is a very famous NoSQL database and keeps information in the JSON setup whereas Hadoop is a famous Big data tool that is constructed to size up from one server to thousands of machines or systems where each system is allowing local calculation and storage.

 With so much data being produced, the traditional methods of storing and processing data will not be suitable in the coming time.
-The traditional method has been known as Big Data and it has gained a lot of popularity in recent years.
-It has been around for more than a decade.
+The traditional method has been known as Big Data Analytics and it has gained a lot of popularity in recent years.
+It has been around for more than a decade now.

-Here’s looking on the differences between MongoDB and Hadoop based on
+Here’s looking at the differences between MongoDB and Hadoop based on